-All plans must include a wide range of new benefits including wellness visits, preventative tests, hospital visits, pregnancy and more.
+All marketplace plans must include a wide range of benefits including wellness visits, preventative tests, hospital visits, pregnancy and more.

 - Pre-existing conditions will no longer affect eligibility or cost of your insurance